Maryland Burglary Lawyer With a Reputation of Success

 Possible Defenses a Burglary Lawyer May Bring

 There are several defenses that our legal team may use in making your defense.
-However, it is important to note that these are fact-intensive and may apply to a limited manner in particular situations.
+However, it is important to note that these are fact-intensive and may apply in a limited manner in particular situations.

 Some of these defenses include the following:

 Lack of Applicable Mens Rea/Intent to Commit – If you have been charged with burglary but intent to commit a felony is mandatory, the prosecution needs to prove intent.
-If the prosecution cannot prove intent the burglary charge may be vacated or be mitigated and replaced by a lesser offense.
+If the prosecution cannot prove intent, the burglary charge may be vacated or be mitigated and replaced by a lesser offense.

-Mistake of Fact – This can be a great defense against burglary charges if you believed you were taking what belongs to you.
+Mistake of Fact – This can be a great defense against burglary charges if you believe you were taking what belongs to you.
 This means that it was impossible for you to have been stealing another entity’s or person’s goods.

-Consent – If it can be proved that the owner approved that an item is taken it can negate the robbery element of the offenses.
+Consent – If it can be proved that the owner approved that an item is taken, it can negate the robbery element of the offenses.
 The reason for this is that it would show that there was no criminal culpability.

 Insufficient Evidence – The state needs to produce sufficient evidence when they bring burglary charges.
 If there is no sufficient evidence, the defense lawyers can successfully argue for the charges to be dropped.